cdapio/cdap/docs/developer-guide/source/intro.rst

 Cask Data Application Platform Overview
 =======================================
-Under the covers, Cask Data Application Platform™ (CDAP) is a Java-based middleware solution that abstracts the complexities and integrates the components of the Hadoop ecosystem (YARN, MapReduce, HBase, Zookeeper, etc.).
-Simply stated, Reactor behaves like a modern-day application server, distributed and scalable, sitting on top of a Hadoop distribution (such as CDH, HDP, or Apache).
+Under the covers, **Cask Data Application Platform (CDAP)** is a Java-based middleware solution that abstracts the complexities and integrates the components of the Hadoop ecosystem (YARN, MapReduce, HBase, Zookeeper, etc.).
+Simply stated, CDAP behaves like a modern-day application server, distributed and scalable, sitting on top of a Hadoop distribution (such as CDH, HDP, or Apache).
 It provides a programming framework and scalable runtime environment that allows any Java developer to build Big Data applications without having to